 Mitchell gained his trainers’ licence in November 2015 before forming the partnership with Max Hinton soon after.
 In the summer of 2016 Mitchell trained his first Group winner with Almighty Girl sustaining a long run for victory in the Typhoon Tracy Stakes Group 3 over 1200 m.

 Mitchell decided to permanently move his stables to Albury in September 2018 and had immediate success winning the Cootamundra Cup with former New Zealand mare, Dreams Of Paris.

-Beer is well known, liked and respected throughout the industry with his infectious personality and attends the yearling sales as he searches for a ‘special’ galloper
+Beer is well known, liked and respected throughout the industry with his infectious personality and attends the yearling sales as he hunts for that ‘special’ galloper

 The share price is inclusive of the breaking-in fee with Greg Hayes, all transport and agistment costs are paid until August 1st, 2018.
 Boom Racing Thoroughbreds have paid the 2019 Magic Millions race series, VOBIS Gold bonus scheme nomination and all Racing Australia’s Horse Racing Syndicate fees.
 The bay filly is insured with Logan Livestock Insurance and BRT invoices each member of the Horse Racing Syndicate with the cost to maintain a two percent (2%) share $77.00 (inc. GST) per month – that’s less than $20 a week.

 Want a copy of the approved Product Disclosure Statement (PDS)?
 Then contact the TTSC or Boom Racing Thoroughbreds.
 Thank-you.